nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-07-11-issue-tfs-2013-inrelease-account-requires-make-requests-on-behalf-of-others/index.md

 ---
 title: Issue [ TFS 2013 ] InRelease account requires make requests on behalf of others
-description: "Resolve the TFS 2013 InRelease error requiring 'make requests on behalf of others' with our step-by-step guide to configure permissions effectively."
+description: Resolve the TFS 2013 InRelease error requiring 'make requests on behalf of others' with our step-by-step guide to configure permissions effectively.
 date: 2013-07-11
 creator: Martin Hinshelwood
 id: "9759"